Skip to main content

 Dorien Geske-Wilson

-Dorien Geske-Wilson (he/him) is a first-generation college student majoring in Aerospace Engineering at Sixth College.
+Dorien Geske-Wilson (he/him) is a first-generation, second-year college student majoring in Aerospace Engineering at Sixth College.
 His love for engineering first stemmed from money, as a way to provide financial support for his family.
 However, with the exposure to engaging in robotics teams and leading STEM workshops throughout high school, his passion for engineering flourished beyond money.
 He aspires to take advantage of UCSD's student-led organizations such as the RPL and Triton UAS along with the PATHS program to further his knowledge in the field.
 And through this knowledge, he wants to establish and promote resources and programs to increase STEM accessibility in lower-income and underrepresented communities.
 Beyond such, he wants to serve as an inspiration and be a role model to his younger siblings and family members.

 • Sydney Zeng